Hasselbacken: 20th century

 In 1923 Hasselbacken burned down again, for the seventh time, and a new building was completed in 1925.
 The same building now contains a restaurant, a conference hall and a celebration hall.

 Between 1947 and 1969 a restaurant school was located at the premises.
-The "Hasselback potatoes" were invented in 1953 by Leif Elisson from Värmland, who was a cooking student in the restaurant school.
+There are claims that "Hasselback potatoes" were invented in 1953 by Leif Elisson from Värmland, who was a cooking student in the restaurant school.
+However, there are also records of Hasselback potatoes in a cookbook from 1929.

 In 1984 the building was bought by the real estate company Fabege, who completely renovated the restaurant.
 A hotel was constructed on the backside of the restaurant, and the Scandic Hotel Hasselbacken was opened in 1992.

 21st century

 In 2019 the restaurant was bought by the company Pop House Sweden AB which is owned by Björn Ulvaeus from ABBA and businessman Conny Jonsson.

 Bellman statue and Bellman oak

 On a nearby hill, near the Bellman statue, is an oak tree named the Bellman oak, under which Carl Michael Bellman is said to have written episode 25 of Fredmans epistlar.
 According to Erik Rydqvist (in Djurgården förr och nu) king Gustav III of Sweden came there incognito to see what the folk life was like.
 The place was also visited yearly by Par Bricole on Bellman day on 26 June.
 A statue was erected to the memory of Bellman in 1872, modelled by Alfred Nyström and cast in zinc.
 The oak was almost felled to make room for the statue but a different location was chosen instead.
 In 1969 Gunnar Brusewitz wrote about the oak in his book Stockholm, staden på landet.
 The oak remains standing to this day.